Robinpig/Note/docs/CS/Java/Tomcat/Servlet.md

 In functionality, servlets provide a higher level abstraction than Common Gateway Interface (CGI) programs but a lower level of abstraction than that provided by web frameworks such as Jakarta Server Faces.

+### Servlet Container

+A servlet container is a complex system.
+However, basically there are three things that a servlet container does to service a request for a servlet:

+- Creating a request object and populate it with information that may be used by the invoked servlet, such as parameters, headers, cookies, query string, URI, etc.
+  A request object is an instance of the `javax.servlet.ServletRequest` interface or the `javax.servlet.http.ServletRequest` interface.
+- Creating a response object that the invoked servlet uses to send the response to the web client.
+  A response object is an instance of the `javax.servlet.ServletResponse` interface or the `javax.servlet.http.ServletResponse` interface.
+- Invoking the service method of the servlet, passing the request and response objects.
+Here the servlet reads the values from the request object and writes to the response object.

 ## Servlet

 Defines methods that all servlets must implement.